tik0/vae_tools/README.md

 ### 📢 Citations

-If you use Talos for published work, please cite:
+If you use M²VAE for published work, please cite:

 `Jointly Trained Variational Autoencoder for Multi-Modal Sensor Fusion.
 IEEE FUSION2019 (2019).
 Korthals T., et al.`